 The RPB Career Development Award (CDA) helps RPB-supported ophthalmology Chairs support junior faculty who have demonstrated their potential for independent research.
 A detailed mentoring plan for the candidate is an important part of this award.
 This plan must be clearly defined in the Chair's statement.
-Up to eight (8) Career Development Awards will be given in 2024.
-RPB is partnering to co-fund one (1) award that focuses on artificial intelligence and/or data science.
+Up to eight (8) Career Development Awards will be given in 2025.